Dav3vlan/gitlab_docs01/Merge_request.md

-Sure, I'll include examples of how to use the CLI for committing changes and creating a merge request, and I'll remove the Dockerfile example.
-Here's the updated documentation:

 # How to Create a Merge Request in GitLab Image Repository for Installing a New Tool

 ## Step 1: Create a Branch